AmitSingh2903/Kalvium_SWE-Task/README.md

 # Kalvium SWE_Task

 A lightweight, user-friendly PDF co-viewer built with HTML, CSS, and JavaScript, featuring an intuitive interface for easy navigation.
-The style.css file provides a clean and responsive design, ensuring the viewer looks polished across devices.
-The main.js script handles PDF loading and rendering, enabling smooth scrolling and viewing.
-Ideal for users who need a simple, accessible solution for displaying PDF files directly in the browser without relying on external software.
+This PDF Co-Viewer lets multiple users view a synchronized PDF presentation in real-time.
+Designed for seamless remote collaboration, the tool enables an admin to control page navigation, ensuring all users see the same slide as the admin progresses.
+Ideal for educational settings and remote presentations, this co-viewer keeps everyone on the same page—literally—whether it’s a teacher leading a class or a presenter sharing slides with a remote audience.
+Built with simplicity, it provides a clean and smooth experience using HTML, CSS, and JavaScript.

+Features:
+1. Real-Time Synchronization: Ensures that any page change made by the admin instantly reflects across all connected viewers, keeping everyone on the same page.
+2. Admin-Controlled Navigation: Allows only the designated admin user to navigate through PDF slides, maintaining organized flow during presentations or lessons.
+3. Simple Interface: Built with HTML, CSS, and JavaScript, it provides a clean and intuitive interface for an uninterrupted co-viewing experience.

+Use Cases:
+1. Remote Classrooms: A teacher can share a PDF presentation with students in real time, ensuring that all students follow along as the teacher progresses through the material.
+2. Virtual Meetings and Webinars: A presenter can guide attendees through slides, ensuring that each participant stays in sync with the presentation.
+3. Group Study Sessions: A study leader can control a PDF document for a study group, allowing all members to follow through notes or study material at the same pace.

 # Output
 ![WhatsApp Image 2024-11-12 at 02 52 23](https://github.com/user-attachments/assets/1ce73604-0a41-4387-96b5-c207eda5c167)